LukeDickerson19/python-common-utils/common_utils/sql_utils/mysql_utils/README.md

 #### TO DO
 ```

+	create optional argument in select query function to save
+	the results to a file, and another argument to wread from
+	a file if it exists
+		this will be helpful in only running long lasting queries once

 	create function to run update queries, and test it
 		function created, it just needs to be tested and documented